damacisaac/damacisaac.github.io/_posts/2015-06-04-managing-state-in-angular.markdown

 })();
 {% endhighlight %}

-This is the final solution.
+This is the preferred solution.
 Here, instead of binding the value of `currentUser` directly to `$scope`, we instead bind a getter.
 Now, if we need the value of `currentUser` in our controller or in a template, we can just call `$scope.getCurrentUser()`.
 Again, we have very minimal code in our controller, and we also don't have to worry about losing the reference when `Session.currentUser` is updated!